 Heat Pump Thermostats - To the average person a heat pump thermostat can be a very complicated thermostat compared to the typical thermostat which serves an air conditioning system with gas, electric, or an oil furnace.
 Of course, the heat pump thermostat typically has more wire terminations than the regular thermostat.

 It has more switches to control emergency heat, and some even have lights, which will indicate that the auxiliary heat or emergency heat is functioning.
 Most heat pump thermostats are two-stage thermostats for the heating mode and a single stage for the cooling mode.

 Heat Pump Thermostats

-These two stages in the HP (heat pump) thermostat for heating gives the thermostat the ability to run two different sources for generating heat Typically only with air source systems which are more common and prevalent than water to air heat pumps or geothermal heat pumps.
-All thermostat manufacturers offer single and multi-stage heat pump thermostats including Honeywell, White Rogers, Robertshaw, Lux, Maple Chase and the many other off the shelf brands.
+These two stages in the HP (heat pump) thermostat for heating give the thermostat the ability to run two different sources for generating heat.
+Typically only with air source systems which are more common and prevalent than water to air heat pumps or geothermal heat pumps.
+All thermostat manufacturers offer single and multi-stage heat pump thermostats, including Honeywell, White Rogers, Robertshaw, Lux, Maple Chase, and the many other off-the-shelf brands.
 It does not matter what brand you get as long as you get a heat pump thermostat.

 Staging Defined | Heat Pump Thermostats

 The normal sequence of operation for a heat pump in heating mode allows for normal operation generating heat using the refrigeration cycle.
 When the ambient temperature outdoors falls, the refrigeration method for providing heat becomes less efficient, and it is normal for air source heat pumps to fail to keep up with the heating needs of the occupants depending on this outside ambient temperature.